Inpatient Rehab for Veterans

 To be eligible for VA services, apply for VA health care.
 After you’ve signed up, make an appointment with a VA primary care provider and talk to them about your substance use.
 The VA provider can complete the necessary assessments and initiate a referral to get you the services you need.7

-Where Can I Find Veteran & VA Inpatient Rehab Centers?
+Where Can I Find Veteran & VA Inpatient Rehab Centers Near Me?

 Veterans can receive inpatient rehab through the expanded Community Care Network (CCN) program.
 CCN helps deliver timely, affordable care that is closer to home when the VA cannot provide the level of care needed.8 Check with your VA healthcare provider and see what inpatient rehabs are near you.
 If you receive care from a non-VA provider, make sure you have a referral from the VA first to help cover the cost.8